-BEFORE attempting any working operations, warm up the hydraulic oil as described in "After Starting the Engine on Sheet No.3-6".
+BEFORE attempting any working operations, warm up the hydraulic oil as described in "After Starting the Engine".

 At the end of the work period, or whenever the machine is to be left idle for extended periods, prevent it from being frozen to the ground by parking it on wood, concrete, asphalt or mat surface.